-A colleague at the School of Journalism and Mass Communication passed along the following e-mail earlier this week:
+A colleague at UNC’s School of Journalism and Mass Communication passed along the following email earlier this week:

 I have a goofy question, but I’ve been searching for a while and come up with no answer so I decided to consult the “journalism style guys” — that’s you.
 When writing the name of a blog, do you italicize it, like the name of a book, newspaper or magazine?
 Or is there another way of punctuating it?

 Once again, we are in “it depends” territory.
 There is no right or wrong here, but it’s a good idea to consider how to handle names of blogs if they appear frequently in your writing.